ComputationalRadiationPhysics/picongpu/docs/source/usage/particles.rst

 Manipulation Functors
 ---------------------

-Some of the particle operations above can further take the following functors as arguments to manipulate attributes of particle species.
+Some of the particle operations above can take the following functors as arguments to manipulate attributes of particle species.
 A particle filter (see following section) is used to only manipulated selected particles of a species with a functor.

 Free